History of Tel Aviv in Timeline

 In 1993, the Tel Aviv South railway station was closed.

-On 19 October 1994, the first suicide attack in Tel Aviv occurred on the Line 5 bus, killing 22 civilians and injuring 50.
+On 19 October 1994, the first suicide attack in Tel Aviv occurred on the Line 5 bus, resulting in 22 civilian deaths and 50 injuries.

-On 4 November 1995, Israeli Prime Minister Yitzhak Rabin was assassinated at a rally in Tel Aviv in support of the Oslo peace accord.
+On 4 November 1995, Israel's Prime Minister, Yitzhak Rabin, was assassinated at a rally in Tel Aviv supporting the Oslo peace accord, leading to the renaming of Kikar Malchei Yisrael to Rabin Square.

-On 6 March 1996, a suicide bomber killed 13 people in the Dizengoff Center suicide bombing.
+On 6 March 1996, a Hamas suicide bomber killed 13 people (12 civilians and 1 soldier), many of them children, in the Dizengoff Center suicide bombing.

 March 1997: Café Apropo bombing

-On 27 March 1997, three women were killed by a terrorist in the Café Apropo bombing.
+On 27 March 1997, three women were killed by a Hamas terrorist in the Café Apropo bombing.

-1998: Tel Aviv was on the "verge of bankruptcy"
+1998: Tel Aviv on the verge of bankruptcy

 In 1998, Tel Aviv was on the "verge of bankruptcy" due to a shrinking tax base and economic difficulties.